 The community of Ojashvi Yoga Shala is putting its best efforts to provide a range of online learning resources.
-It is brining the collection of Yoga Articles to help its trainees and other diversified Yoga aspirants both in the philosophy and practices of Yoga for healthy living.
+It is bringing the collection of yoga articles to help its trainees and other diversified yoga aspirants both in the philosophy and practices of yoga for healthy living.

 Patanjala yoga sutras emphasize the potentiality of yoga to maintain mental health.
 Yoga Teacher Training Programs